996icu/996.ICU/README.md

 * We are willing to hear all positive and constructive proposals and advocate mature and responsible speech.

 * We are working on the drafting of Anti-996 License right now and we hope to receive assistance from professionals with relevant experience.

-Proposals
----
-A proposal is a document accepted by 996.ICU.
-Typically, a proposal should outline a solution or suggestion about the development of the project and community.
-For more details, please read the [proposal template](proposal/proposal_template.md) document.

-To help the development of 996.ICU, you can do several things base on proposals.

-- Read the accepted proposals and try to improve them.
-- Take actions according to the accepted proposals.
-- Give your own proposals with a PR following the proposal format.

 Expanding influence
 ---